Eddie Kantar

 4 When dummy has shown a long side suit plus trump support, a trump lead is desirable if you have dummy's long suit bottled up; otherwise it is the worst lead in the world!

 5 Do not lead a singleton vs. a voluntarily bid small slam if you have an ace.
-Partner can't have the ace and you will probably be helping declarer out no end by placing the missing honors in partner's hand.
+Partner can't have the ace and you will probably be helping declarer no end by placing the missing honors in partner's hand.

 6 On the other hand, a singleton lead against a small slam when you don't have an ace has a much better chance of succeeding.
-With a little luck partner will have the ace of your singleton suit or the ace of trump.
+With a little luck partner will have the ace of your singleton suit or the ace of trumps.

-7 You do not lead the same against 3NT as against 6NT.
+7 You do not lead the same against 3NT (or 4NT) as you do against 6NT.
 For example, say you have: S. K10764 H. Q84 D. Q76 C. 83

 8 When leading partner's suit against suit or notrump with three or four small, lead high if you have supported the suit, low if you haven't.